hax0kartik/ocs/README.md

 # Building

 To build, you first need to compile the payload folder and then the main makefile(ctrulib and devkitpro must be installed).
-You also need to install liblzma and libarchive from the 3ds_portlibs.

 # Credits